WICG/webmonetization/docs/monetization-event-asset-code.md

 ## Value

-A string representing the three-character currency code.
+A string representing the three-character currency code on the last payment received.

 ## Examples